zbjiao/CaseWeightLasso/README.md

     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-We use sythetic data to demonstrate the usage of this package.
+We use synthetic data to demonstrate the usage of this package.
 Consider X has $n=50$, $p=200$.
+Only the first 5 predictors are informative.

+$$
-Only the first 5 predictors are informative. $$ y = 5x_1+4x_2+3x_3+2x_4+x_5 + e,\ e\sim N(0,1).
+y = 5x_1+4x_2+3x_3+2x_4+x_5 + e,\ e\sim N(0,1).
 $$